manojgowd0987/OrangeHRM/README.md

-# OrangeHRM QA Assignment 2025
+# OrangeHRM QA

 This repository contains the QA assignment for testing the OrangeHRM web application.
-It includes both **manual test cases** and **automated scripts** for validating the login functionality and employee management workflows.
+It includes **automated scripts** for validating the login functionality and employee management workflows.

 ## 🔗 Live Application